 In their spare time, Cath enjoys advocacy and building peer support networks for adults to bring together autistic autism professionals, parents, jobseekers, creatives, artists and other professionals to address some of the shortfalls in the support available around diagnosis, accessing healthcare and services and generally living well as an autistic person.
 Cath is a passionate about her work, bringing communities together and bridging the gaps between parents, autistic adults and support professionals.

-Find out more about Cath by reading her one page profile.
+Find out more about Cath by reading their one page profile.